RJ002-Chris/tile-maps/README.md

 This is an interactive proportional symbols map that allows users to see more information when clicking on certain points.
 The different colors and size of the points represent different Covid-19 counts as shown in the legend.

 #### Acknowledgments
-These inforgraphics were achieved using latest version of mapbox-gl-js.css and mapbox-gl-js.js javascript library and were implemented in HTML and CSS.
+These inforgraphics were made using Mapbox Studio and QGIS and were implemented in HTML and JS.